 When your relationship with food or obsession with body image interferes with your life, you may be suffering from an eating disorder.
-Eating disorders involve destructive patterns of restrictive dieting, purging, exercising, and bingeing that lead to serious physical and psychological consequences.
-Recovery is most possible when an eating disorder is identified early, treated by trained professionals, and when treatment is supported by close friends and family.
+Disordered eating involves destructive patterns of restrictive dieting, purging, exercising, and bingeing that lead to serious physical and psychological consequences.
+Recovery is most possible when disordered eating is identified early, treated by trained professionals, and when treatment is supported by close friends and family.

 Services available at Sindecuse Health Center